desarrolla2/BlogBundle/Resources/doc/installation.md

 ```

+## Update your database schema

-## Configure your database
+### Configure your database

-If you arent configured your database you need to read symfony database
+Fist, if you aren't configured your database you need to read symfony database
 [documentation] http://symfony.com/doc/current/book/doctrine.html

+Your parameters should looks like this

 ``` yml
 # app/config/parameters.yml